fluencelabs/tendermint-demo/tmdemoapp/docs/README.md

   The **Judge** is not represented by a single machine – actually, it can be as large as Ethereum blockchain to have the desired trustworthiness properties.
 For this showcase, however, it is imitated as a single process stub which can only notify the user if there is any disagreement.

 Two major logical parts can be marked out in the demo application.
-One is a BFT consensus engine with a replicated transaction log which is provided by the Tendermint platform.
+One is a BFT consensus engine with a replicated transaction log which is provided by the Tendermint platform (**Tendermint Core**).
 Another is a state machine with domain-specific state transitions induced by transactions.
+Each node in the cluster runs an Tendermint Core instance and a state machine instance, and Tendermint connects nodes together.
 We will discuss both parts in more details below.

 <p align="center">
 <img src="images/architecture.png" alt="Architecture" width="834px"/>